Mexico · Sunday 30 August 2026

 Adjusted Time

-Mexico City Marathon is a full marathon held in Marathon, Mexico, scheduled for Sunday 30 August 2026.
-The course is run on road surface with 187m of total elevation gain, reaching a maximum altitude of 2298m above sea level.
+Mexico City Marathon is a full marathon held in Mexico.
+It is scheduled for Sunday 30 August 2026.
+The course is run on road surface with 187m of total climbing, with its high point near 2298m above sea level.

-With 187m of elevation gain, this is a moderately undulating course.
-The route ranges from 2228m to 2298m above sea level (70m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 187m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

-Mexico City Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Mexico City Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Mexico City Marathon against other marathons to find the right race for your goals.